xrchz/rockettheft/README.md

     likely due to chance.
 It's also not "worth" stealing as a penalty should be applied and will make this size theft a net loss.
-- Second row: if anything, it looks like vanilla blocks are underrepresented in slots with high max bids. theory is that since we're defining anything beyond RP-approved relays as "vanilla", then non-RP validators (some using other relays) should expect to have higher rewards on average than RP validators using no relay.
+- Second row: if anything, it looks like vanilla blocks are underrepresented in slots with high max bids.
+A theory is that since we're defining anything beyond RP-approved relays as "vanilla", then non-RP validators (some using other relays) should expect to have higher rewards on average than RP validators using no relay.
 Another theory to explain this would be that folks likely to use vanilla blocks (because no block is provided on time) don't use many relays, which means they get